 In a chemostat, the substrate is continuously added into the reservoir, and the by-products are continuously eluted from the reservoir.
 The bacterial cells will grow at a constant rate, i.e. the exponential phase because there will be no nutrient depletion due to continuous nutrient supply into the reservoir.
 The chemostat depends upon the two factors like:

 - Dilution rate

 - The concentration of limiting nutrient

-Dilution rate: The dilution rate can define as the flow of the nutrient medium into the reservoir to the culture volume within the vessel.
+Dilution rate: The dilution rate is the flow of the nutrient medium into the reservoir by the culture volume within the vessel.
 The change in dilution rate will change the growth rate of bacteria, i.e. both cell growth and cell density.
-Cell density remains constant when the dilution and the flow rate of the medium are kept constant.
+Cell density remains constant in case of constant dilution or the flow rate of the medium.
 If the dilution rate alters, cell density and cell growth will also change.

 Culture of Bacteria by Chemostat

 To perform the continuous culture by the chemostat, there are three elements like substrate reservoir, culture vessel and the spent culture bottle.
 The sterile nutrient medium is continuously added into the culture vessel via flow regulator.
 The flow regulator allows the constant flow of the fresh substrate into the culture vessel.